k3karthic/terraform__gcloud-instance/README.md

    1. `.gitignore`
    1. `bin/plan.sh`
 1. Create a custom VPC and update the subnet name in `subnetwork`.
 To skip creating a VPC, use `default` as the value.
+1. Change `name` if you would like to change the name of the instance.
+1. Set `project` to the name of your Google Cloud Project.
-2. Set `zone` to an available zone in the same region as `subnetwork`.
+1. Set `zone` to an available zone in the same region as `subnetwork`.
 List of zones by region are at [cloud.google.com/compute/docs/regions-zones/#available](https://cloud.google.com/compute/docs/regions-zones/#available).
-3. Create a hostname in [YDNS](https://ydns.io/) and update the same in `ydns_host`.
+1. Create a hostname in Njalla and update the same in `njalla_domain` and `njalla_domain_id`.

 **Note:** Image ID can be found in the release announcement from the FreeBSD website at [https://www.freebsd.org/releases/](https://www.freebsd.org/releases/).